 FoodShare Wisconsin was created to help stop hunger and to improve nutrition and health.
 FoodShare helps people with limited money buy the food they need for good health.

 The Senior Farmers Market Nutrition Program (Senior FMNP) offers low-income older citizens an opportunity to purchase fresh, locally grown fruits, vegetables, and herbs from certified farmers.
-Senior FMNP checks can be used from June 1 through October 31 at any participating farmers market or

 The purpose of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is to promote and maintain the health and well-being of nutritionally at-risk pregnant, breastfeeding and postpartum women, infants and children.